revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-113.What is Monkey patching in python?
+113. What is Monkey patching in python?
 Can you Give an example?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- We can dynamically modifying a class or module at run-time in python.
+- We can dynamically modify a class or module at run-time in python.

 ```python
 class A: